Andrea Cesalpino: Philosophical works

 All of Cesalpino's writings show the man of genius and the profound thinker.
 His style, it is true, is often heavy, yet in spite of the scholastic form in which his works are cast, passages of great beauty often occur.
 Modern botanists and physiologists who are not acquainted with the writings of Aristotle find Cesalpino's books obscure; their failure to comprehend them has frequently misled them in their judgment of his achievement.

 No comprehensive summing up of the results of Cesalpino's investigations, founded on a critical study of all his works has appeared, neither has there been a complete edition of his writings.
 Seven of these are positively known, and most of the seven have been printed several times, although none have appeared since the 17th century.
 In the following list the date of publication given is that of the first edition.

-His most important philosophical work is Quaestionum peripateticarum libri V (1569).
+His most important philosophical work is Quaestionum peripateticarum libri V (1571).
 Cesalpino proves himself in this to be one of the most eminent and original students of Aristotle in the 16th century.
-His writings, however, show traces of the influence of Averroes, hence he is an Averroistic Aristotelean; apparently he was also inclined to pantheism, consequently he was included, later, in the Spinozists before Spinoza.
+His writings, however, show traces of the influence of Averroes, hence he is an Averroistic Aristotelian; apparently he was also inclined to pantheism, consequently he was included, later, in the Spinozists before Spinoza.
 A Protestant opponent of Aristotelian views, Nicolaus Taurellus wrote several times against Cesalpino.
 The work of Taurellus entitled Alpes cæsae, etc. (1597), is entirely devoted to combating the opinions of Cesalpino, as the play on the name Cæsalpinus shows.
 Nearly one hundred years later Cesalpino's views were again attacked by Samuel Parker, in a work entitled Disputationes de Deo et providentia divina (1678).

-Cesalpino repeatedly asserted the steadfastness of his Catholic principles and his readiness to acknowledge the falsity of any philosophical opinions expounded by him as Aristotelean doctrine, which should be contrary to revelation.
-In Italy he was in high favour both with the secular and spiritual rulers.
+Cesalpino repeatedly asserted the steadfastness of his Catholic principles and his readiness to acknowledge the falsity of any philosophical opinions expounded by him as Aristotelian doctrine, which should be contrary to revelation.